jaimemalagon/DHCP-Spoofing-Lab/README.md

 As you can see, Ettercap has picked up the login credentials used to access the employee portal on an employee PC.

-* I do not condone the use of any tools shown in this lab for malicous use *
+* I do not condone the use of any tools shown in this lab for malicious use *